jaypanchal18/fyle-interview-intern-backend/README.md

 ## Challenge outline

-**You are allowed to use any online/AI tool such as ChatGPT, Gemini, etc. to complete the challenge.
-However, we expect you to fully understand the code and logic involved.**

 This challenge involves writing a backend service for a classroom.
 The challenge is described in detail [here](./Application.md)